 - Length: five years

 - Earn while you learn.
-Legal apprenticeships are completely free, so apprentices will avoid the usual tuition fee debt that a law degree will incur.
+Law apprenticeships are completely free, so apprentices will avoid the usual tuition fee debt that a law degree will incur.
 In addition, apprentices are paid a salary for their work at a law firm.
 So Law apprentices will finish their training with less debt and more earnings!

 - The chance to network.
-An apprentice will have a headstart on a graduate in terms of networking and making contacts in the legal sphere.
+An apprentice will have a head start on a graduate in terms of networking and making contacts in the legal sphere.
 In fact, many law firms offer apprenticeships which lead straight into jobs.